jason-r-c/selenium-using-java/readme.md

 ## Course progress
 https://www.udemy.com/course/selenium-real-time-examplesinterview-questions/learn/lecture/1979272#notes

+## Where the Eclipse project can be found
+In the Ubuntu VM > open Terminal > cd ~/eclipse-workspace

 ## Issues Building the project

 If there are any issues with building the project try setting the java compiler to 1.7